johnboes/project-ares/README.md

 | Gluetun (VPN)   | WireGuard proxy for anonymized Usenet traffic         |
 | Portainer       | Docker infrastructure management UI                   |

-All containers use the `media_net` network and mount to a structured folder tree under `/volume1/docker`.
+All containers use the `tds_net` network and mount to a structured folder tree under `/volume1/docker`.
 Download and storage volumes are mapped for Plex compatibility and performance.

 ---